wb14123/blog/jekyll/_posts/2024-07-27-Source-Code-of-RSS-Brain-Is-Available.md

 ### Considerations of Contributors

 One big advantage of open source project is it can attract contributors to make the software better.
 And it can sometimes justify the free commercial usage because all the competitors are contributing to the software.
-But because this is a software I am and will use daily, I want to have 100% control of the roadmap of it.
+But because this is a software I am and will use daily, I want to have 100% control of its roadmap.
 Not only the product aspect, but also technology aspect.
 It's just easier to write all the things by myself, at least for now.
-So I'm fine to chose a non open source license even with less potential contributors.
+So I'm fine to choose a non open source license even with less potential contributors.

 ## Release Process

 You may notice the source code has very few commit history.
 The release process will be only one commit for each release.
-The release cycle will be one release every few weeks, depends on how much process I make.
+The release cycle will be one release every few weeks, depends on how much progress I make.
 The regular releases will mostly on the weekend.
-If there is a bug or a security risk, the release maybe more frequent.
+If there is a bug or a security risk, the release may be more frequent.

 The version number is in the format of `X.Y.Z`.
 Where Y will be increased for every feature release and Z will be increased for every bug fix.
 X will only be increased for breaking changes or really major update.

 I'll make my hosted version at [app.rssbrain.com](https://app.rssbrain.com) the same as the source code.
 Which means at each release, I'll update the app first, and release the source code just after it.
 I'll add a section in the app's setting page to indicate the current version.

 The reason I chose this release mode is the same reason as I released it under SSPL.
 I only want the source code be available to users, but I don't really care about whether there will be contributions from other people.
-So hide the commit history between releases just make my life easier since I don't need to care too much about keep my commit messages clean.
+So hiding the commit history between releases just makes my life easier since I don't need to care too much about keep my commit messages clean.

 ## Roadmap